Saint Brigid of the Gael

 Brigid was born around 450 A.D. to a pagan chieftain and a Christian mother.
 She would be about eleven years of age when St. Patrick died, yet he strongly influenced her faith and evangelical spirit.

 Prolific legends and miracles associated with Saint Brigid are not all to be dismissed as folklore.
-Events in the life of a saint are a rich means of identifying them with their iconography.
-Here she holds the Monastery she founded, and occasionally she is seen with a cross of reeds known as St. Brigid's cross.
+Events in the life of a saint are a rich means of identifying them with their iconography, Here she holds a symbol of the Monastery she founded, and occasionally she is seen with a cross of reeds known as St. Brigid's cross.

 Saint Brigid was renowned for her beauty, and by way of it her father was able to secure for her an arranged marriage to a wealthy man.
 However Brigid wanted to join a convent.
 She prayed that God would take away her beauty so that the man wouldn’t want to marry her.
 The story goes that her prayer was answered and after she had joined the convent her physical beauty was not only restored, but she was even more beautiful than before!